Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 Nevertheless, the Espro P5 does have a safety lock that prevents that from happening most of the time and keeps the brewing chamber secured to the stainless steel base.

-It is overall a better alternative to the Bodum Chambord coffee press, not only because it doesn’t let any grit in your cup, but also because it’s sturdier and more durable.
+It is overall a better alternative to the Bodum Chambord coffee press, not only because it doesn’t let any grit into your cup, but also because it’s sturdier and more durable.

 Beginner’s Guide on Choosing a French Press